How Can Brands in China Benefit From Baidu Advertising?

 It’s got an audience segmentation feature that through the years has become one of the most sophisticated in the industry that will enable brands to get right in front of their target market.

-If you advertise on Baidu, you will also have access to insights on industry searches as well as a drag and drop builder for landing pages which will prove valuable for your campaign.
+If you advertise on Baidu, you will also have access to insights on industry searches as well as a drag-and-drop builder for landing pages which will prove valuable for your campaign.

 It’s China’s Longest Running Search Engine